bhrzali/ezstay/README.md

-# EazyStay - Apartment Rental Application
+# EZStay - Apartment Rental Application

 A full-stack application for finding and managing apartment rentals, built with Next.js (frontend) and FastAPI (backend).